 Research into cardiac regeneration and organometallic chemistry has netted three University of Virginia undergraduates Arnold and Mabel Beckman Foundation scholarships to assist undergraduate science research.

-Anna Brosnahan, 20, of Arlington, and Andrew Lankenau, 20, of Herndon, both chemistry majors in the College of Arts & Sciences, and Tristan Jones, 21, of Reston, a biomedical engineering major specializing in cardiovascular systems biology in the School of Engineering and Applied Science, have been awarded the prestigious scholarships.
+Anna Brosnahan, 20, of Arlington, and Andrew Lankenau, 20, of Herndon, both chemistry majors in the College of Arts & Sciences, and Tristan Jones, 21, of Reston, a major specializing in cardiovascular systems biology in the School of Engineering and Applied Science, have been awarded the prestigious scholarships.

 U.Va. was one of 10 universities to receive a 2013 Beckman Scholars Award from the foundation earlier this year.
 This is a three-year renewal of the Beckman Scholars grant, continuing the program at U.Va., which was selected largely because of its strong commitment to quality undergraduate research.

 The award is worth approximately $120,000 and provides scholarships for two undergraduate researchers per year who are working in chemistry, biochemistry and the biological and medical sciences.
 The scholars are selected locally and the funds provide each undergraduate researcher $19,300 in salary and travel for two summers and one academic year.
 The Office of the Vice President for Research and the dean’s offices of the College and the Engineering School are funding a third scholar per year.

 “The Beckman Scholarships are nationally coveted, and the highest award bestowed at U.Va. for undergraduate research,” said William H. Guilford, associate professor and undergraduate program director in biomedical engineering in the Engineering School and the , and director of U.Va.’s Beckman Scholars Program.
 “We sought the very best proposals from some of the most research-committed students, working with some of the most talented undergraduate research mentors, and we got them.”